 Types of Cloud Storage

-Now that we’ve briefly talked about what is cloud storage, let’s take a closer look at the classification of cloud storage service.
+Now that we’ve briefly talked about what is cloud storage, let’s take a closer look at the classification of cloud storage services.
 As the need for cloud-based solutions increased, so has the nature of the service become more complex.

 Presently, we can discuss four major types of cloud storage services: private, public, hybrid and mobile cloud storage services.

 1. Private Cloud